umichAC99/H-Oobleck-local/docs/Oobleck-test-instructions.md

 # To run planning
 To run planning, make sure you are in the `ditto_devel` container that you previous build Oobleck.

 Remove `-s` if you don't want to see the output.
+This will try to do the node folding and planning algorithm (both DP and brute-force) for `gpt2-xl` model.

 This may take several HOURS depends on you machine configuration.
 ```
 pytest tests/planning/test_pipeline_template.py -s
 ```